developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/samples/serialcomm/index.md

 ##Overview
-This sample demonstrates the EMDK Serial Communication API to enable support for DEX in your application.
-DEX (data exchange) is a format for collecting audit and event data from vending machines.
+This sample demonstrates the EMDK Serial Communication API to enable support for DEX (data exchange) in an application.
+DEX is a format for collecting audit and event data from vending machines.

->Note: In order to use Serial **Read** functionality, you must first apply a patch provided in [SPR-28877](https://spr.motorolasolutions.com/ViewSPR.aspx?sprID=28877).
-To obtain this patch, contact Zebra Support.
+>Note: Use of **Serial Read** functionality requires BSP 19.03 and LifeGuard 14 or later.
+To obtain this OS update patch, please visit the [Zebra support portal](https://www.zebra.com/us/en/support-downloads/software/operating-system/tc70-operating-system.html).

 ##Prerequisites

 **Items Needed**
 * One of the approved devices listed above
+* BSP 19.03 and LifeGuard 14 or later (see above for link)
 * TC7X SNAP On DEX cable ( CBL-TC7X-DEX1-01 )

 For more information about setting up the EMDK please see the [EMDK Setup Guide](/emdk-for-android/7-4/guide/setup).

 ##Requirements
 Android API 22 (or higher) must be installed via the SDK Manager before attempting to load this sample.